Group actions with commensurated subsets, wallings and cubings: Commensurating actions of topological groups

 \subsection{Cofinality $\neq\omega$}

-Here we give some results on commensurating action of topological groups with uncountable cofinality.
-They are useful even in the special case of a finitely generated acting group.
+Here we give a finiteness result on commensurating actions of topological groups with uncountable cofinality.
+It is useful even in the special case of a finitely generated acting group.
+The following definition is classical for discrete groups.

-We say that a topological group has {\em uncountable cofinality} (or {\em cofinality} $\neq\omega$) if it cannot be written as the union of an infinite (strictly) increasing sequence of open subgroups, or equivalently if any continuous action of $G$ on any ultrametric space has bounded orbits.
-For instance, a countable discrete group has cofinality $\neq\omega$ if and only if it is finitely generated, and more generally a $\sigma$-compact locally compact group has cofinality $\neq\omega$ if and only if it is compactly generated.
-There also exist uncountable discrete groups with cofinality $\neq\omega$.
+\begin{defn} We say that a topological group has {\em uncountable cofinality} (or {\em cofinality} $\neq\omega$) if it cannot be written as the union of an infinite (strictly) increasing sequence of open subgroups, or equivalently if any continuous isometric action of $G$ on any ultrametric space has bounded orbits. \end{defn}

+For instance, if $G$ is generated by a compact subset, then it has cofinality $\neq\omega$.
+For $\sigma$-compact locally compact groups, the converse holds; in particular, a countable discrete group has cofinality $\neq\omega$ if and only if it is finitely generated.
+On the other hand, there exist uncountable discrete groups with cofinality $\neq\omega$, such as the full group of permutations of any infinite set.

 \begin{prop} Let $G$ be a topological group with uncountable cofinality.
 Let $X$ be a discrete continuous $G$-set.
 Let $M\subset X$ be a commensurated subset with an open stabilizer, and let $(X_i)_{i\in I}$ be the orbit decomposition of the $G$-set $X$.
-Then $X_i\cap M$ is $G$-invariant for all but finitely many $i$'s. \end{prop} \begin{proof} Let $J$ be the set of $i$ such that $X_i\cap M$ is not $G$-invariant.
+Then $X_i\cap M$ is $G$-invariant for all but finitely many $i$'s. \end{prop} \begin{proof} Let us first give the argument when $G$ is generated by a compact set $S$.
+Since $M$ has an open stabilizer, the function $g\mapsto gM$ is locally constant and thus has a finite image in restriction to $S$, and in particular the union $\bigcup_{s\in S}(M\tu sM)$ is finite and thus is contained in the union of finitely many $G$-orbits; if $Z$ is another $G$-orbit, it follows that $Z$ is $G$-invariant.

+Let us now prove the general case.
+Let $J$ be the set of $i$ such that $X_i\cap M$ is not $G$-invariant.
 We need to show that $J$ is finite.
 Otherwise, there exists a decreasing sequence of non-empty subsets $J_n\subset J$ with $\bigcap J_n=\emptyset$.
 Define

 Note that $G_n$ contains the stabilizer of $M$, which is open by assumption.
-So $(G_n)$ is a non-decreasing sequence of open subgroups, and $\bigcup G_n=G$ because for a fixed $g$, if $n$ is large enough, the finite subset $M\tu gM$ does not intersect $\bigcup_{i\in J_n}X_i$.
-So by the cofinality assumption, $G=G_n$ for some $n$, i.e., $M\cap X_i$ is $G$-invariant for all $i\in J_n$.
+So $(G_n)$ is an ascending sequence of open subgroups, and $\bigcup G_n=G$ because for a fixed $g$, if $n$ is large enough, the finite subset $M\tu gM$ does not intersect $\bigcup_{i\in J_n}X_i$.
+So by the cofinality assumption, $G=G_n$ for some $n$, that is, $M\cap X_i$ is $G$-invariant for all $i\in J_n$.
 This contradicts the definition of $J$. \end{proof}

 \begin{cor} Let $G$ be a topological group with uncountable cofinality.
 Then every cardinal definite function on $G$ is a finite sum of cardinal definite functions associated to transitive actions of $G$. \end{cor}